-Back in the 1980s, shortly after I left college and long before I started travel writing, I worked as a journalist and correspondent in Vienna, at a small subsidiary of Britain’s Economist Group, called “Business International.”
+Back in the 1980s, shortly after I left college and long before I started travel writing, I worked as a journalist in Vienna at a small subsidiary of Britain’s Economist Group, called “Business International.”
 We were an editorial team of around 10 people and responsible for covering business developments in the Eastern bloc and Yugoslavia.

-Each of us was assigned a different country, and from 1987 to the fall of Communism in late-1989, I was responsible for covering and writing about Czechoslovakia.
+Each of us was assigned a different country, and from 1987 to the fall of Communism in late-1989, I was responsible for covering Czechoslovakia.
 Though I didn’t read or speak Czech (or Slovak) at the time, I didn’t mind the assignment.
-I was wowed by Prague from my first visit as a student in 1984, and my job meant I’d be traveling to the city at least two or three times a year.
+I was wowed by Prague from my first visit as a student in 1984 and my job meant I’d be traveling to the city at least two or three times a year.

 Traveling to the Eastern bloc in the 1980s was a complicated affair, especially for journalists.
 Our support staff in the Vienna office worked the telex machines hard (this was before faxes or email) to obtain the necessary official permissions.
 One of the trickiest parts of the job was to arrange accommodation.

 The Czechoslovak authorities took a dim view of Western journalists and seemed to regard our small bureau in Vienna with an extra dose of suspicion.
-I later learned from a former co-worker that the Czechoslovak intelligence services, the Státní bezpečnost (StB), were convinced that we were a cell of the Central Intelligence Agency.
+I later learned from a former co-worker that the Czechoslovak intelligence service, the Státní bezpečnost (StB), was convinced we were a cell of the Central Intelligence Agency.
 The fact that our bureau chief was an ex-U.S. Army captain who wrote spy novels in his spare time didn’t help matters.